samson-bakos/samson-bakos/README.md

 ### 🚀 Some of My Projects:

 - **Flood Prediction System**: Designed a machine learning system to predict flood volumes in Canadian rivers using Python and R, significantly reducing prediction error and automating key processes.
-Model is deployed by BGC Engineering in their software systems.
+The systm is currently deployed by BGC Engineering in their software systems.
 - **SnoopChat Text-to-Speech System**: Developed a TTS system mimicking Snoop Dogg using GPT-3.5 and voice synthesis tools, with deployment on a Streamlit interface.
 - **Wordle Solver App**: A statistical solver for Wordle, built with Streamlit and NumPy, that optimizes guess efficiency.
 - **Macronutrient Tracker Dashboard**: An R Shiny Dashboard for tracking food intake against nutritional goals.